top of page

 Few tracks that our producer composed and produced for the documentary films.

-• Full Technical Stack: Demonstrated expertise across filming, editing, specialized audio, and original music composition.
+• Full Technical Stack: Integrated expertise across filming, post-production, sound design, and original music composition

 bottom of page